Tissuesurgeon/Password_project/README.md

-# This is a program to generate and save password.
+# This is a python program to generate and save password.